-The City Manager has designated the Finance Director as the individual responsible for managing the City's investments.
-For internally managed assets, the Finance Director discusses investments with upcoming maturities with the City's financial advisor if there is a question as to new maturity target dates, portfolio reallocation, or type of investment vehicle to be used.
-Based on these discussions, the Finance Director completes an "Investment Transaction Authorization" for each investment transaction.
-The City Manager then reviews and approves the Investment Transaction Authorization.
-The fully executed Investment Transaction Authorization contains all information pertinent to the investment and contains the approval signatures of the City Manager and the Finance Director.
+The city manager has designated the finance director chief financial officer of the city as the individual responsible for managing the city's investments.
+For internally managed assets, the finance director chief financial officer of the city discusses investments with upcoming maturities with the city's financial advisor if there is a question as to new maturity target dates, portfolio reallocation, or type of investment vehicle to be used.
+Based on these discussions, the finance director chief financial officer of the city completes an "investment transaction authorization" for each investment transaction.
+The city manager then reviews and approves the investment transaction authorization.
+The fully executed investment transaction authorization contains all information pertinent to the investment and contains the approval signatures of the city manager and the finance director chief financial officer of the city.
 The authorized investment transaction is executed.
-Funds related to each investment are transferred according to authorized funds transfer procedures and limits established under the provisions of the City's agreement with its main depository bank.
+Funds related to each investment are transferred according to authorized funds transfer procedures and limits established under the provisions of the city's agreement with its main depository bank.